BioVisualizer/rectifex-screener/README.md

-# Aethelon - Global Stock Screener
+# Rectifex - Global Stock Screener

 An open-source stock analysis tool for Linux that uses fundamental company data to rate and rank stocks according to various investment strategies.